 - 2- Align the notch in the left end of the tube with the key of the left air channel hole.
-Using a "Wise grip" hold the tube and lock it in place by turning the tube as shown.
-Make sure the notch reaches the end of the keyway. - 3- Repeat step 1 and 2 for the other secondary air tubes. - 4- To remove the tubes, use the above steps in reverse order.
+Using a "Wise grip" hold the tube and lock it in place by turning the tube as shown in Detail B. Make sure the notch reaches the end of the key way. - 3- Repeat step 1 and 2 for the other secondary air tubes. - 4- To remove the tubes use the above steps in reverse order.

-Note that secondary air tubes can be replaced without removing the baffle board.
-Moreover, the 4 tubes are identical so there is no need to worry about the position of each tube.
+Note that secondary air tubes (A) can be replaced without removing the baffle board (B).